FACTS, PROBLEMS AND SOLUTIONS

 Obenauf’s products contain no harmful chemicals that can damage your leather.
 Our Heavy Duty LP has natural oils suspended in a Beeswax/Propolis* formula.
 In the leather these oils gradually seep out of the Beeswax/Propolis* as a time released lubrication that restores inner fibers while reinforcing the surface against scuffing and abrasion.
 If exposed to heat or constant flexing, the oils are released faster, so instead of getting parched, your leather gets oiled when and where it needs it most.

 Many products claiming to be conditioners or preservatives are not.
 They contain harmful chemicals, mink oil, petroleum, pine tar, or alcohol to soften or waterproof leather.
 They soften by weakening or decomposing the fibers and they waterproof by sealing the pores!
 They are priced low but definitely not economical when you consider the damage done to fibers, stitching, and glues.
 Ironically, many so called “conditioners” actually shorten the useful life of your leather.
 Restoring with only natural oils is the key to preserving your investment in leather.

-*Propolis is an anti-bacterial resin collected by honeybees to water proof and disinfect their hives.
+*Propolis (or bee glue) is an anti-bacterial resin collected from trees by honeybees to water proof and disinfect their hives.
 It provides a durable barrier against chemicals and resists bacteria, mold, and mildew.
-Propolis repels water better and longer than regular water repellents.
+Propolis repels water better than regular water repellents.